 The JOBS Act is proposing to change this requirement and allow companies to raise a limited amount (amount not yet to be defined) from non-accredited investors as well, with the hope of stimulating small business investment.
 (Please note that this is a very brief description of the JOBS Act.)

-How does crowdfunding and the Jobs Act impact the average everyday investor?
+How Do Crowdfunding and the Jobs Act Impact the Average Everyday Investor?

 This a major game changer for the investment world as “open-door” access is now being granted for the everyday Main Street investor into the most exclusive of Wall Street offerings, resulting in retail investors and the everyday “Joe” being able to get in on the ground floor of new IPO investment opportunities.
 These opportunities were once only made available to “exclusive institutions and sophisticated investors”.

-The advantages of crowdfunding are simple, large numbers of private companies can solicit to a large number of investors.
+The advantages of crowdfunding are simple, large numbers of private companies can solicit a large number of investors.
 Good for small companies as it gives them a new and large source of potential capital.
-Good for investors because they now have the freedom and opportunity in investing in small companies at an early stage.
+Good for investors because they now have the freedom and opportunity to invest in small companies at an early stage.

 With IPO Village, companies doing their IPO can now reach out directly to investors and cut out all the middlemen.
 This offers many benefits: